 On a dry landing, the panga will motor next to a cement or natural rock outcropping and travelers can step out of the panga directly onto the dry land.
 On a wet landing, the panga will approach a sandy beach and travelers will step out of the panga into ankle deep (or possibly knee deep) water and walk to shore.
 As all yachts will have both wet and dry landings in the course of an itinerary, it is important that travelers bring shoes/sandals that they don't mind getting wet.
 It's a good idea to bring a towel along for wet landings so that you can dry your feet and change into socks and hiking shoes.

 Bring comfortable walking shoes and sandals, or other shoes that you don't mind getting wet.
-Make sure to bring plenty of film, batteries, and personal toiletries, as it's impossible to get these items on the uninhabited islands.
-Most itineraries will include a stop at the small town of Puerto Ayora on the 10 day tour where travelers can access an ATM, souvenir shops, etc.
+Make sure to bring plenty of film or storage cards, batteries, and personal toiletries, as it's impossible to get these items on the uninhabited islands.

-Travelers may also want to bring their own snorkeling gear (if they have odd sizes, prescription masks, or prefer their own equipment, etc.) and a light wet suit for the colder water season.
+Travelers may also want to bring their own snorkeling gear (if they have odd sizes, prescription masks, or prefer their own equipment, etc.).

 Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Ecuador.
 Please check with the Center for Disease Control for information for your onward travel from Ecuador.

 Hepatitis A and Typhoid are generally recommended for any travel into Ecuador.
 Talk to your doctor or visit the website for the Centers for Disease Control www.cdc.gov